 - 25 to 350 MB for the publication content (depending on the publication)

 The IATA Reader software may be installed for Current User (to a user's profile folder) or for All Users (to e.g. C:\Program Files (x86)).
 The IATA Reader software is compatible with common deployment strategies (physical end user computer, VM, VDI, distributed app, terminal server).

 Important: The publication content (e.g. Dangerous Goods Regulations) viewed within the IATA Reader software is not installed to the same location.
 The content must always be installed for Current User, to a user's profile folder.
 IATA Reader always reads publication content from:

 Publication content must therefore be replicated per user.

-Floating License Server: The license server component in an FL setup must undergo product activation.
-The activation is bound to a hardware ID.
-The hardware ID must remain constant for the license to remain activated.
-On a physical machine the hardware ID can be expected to remain constant (barring significant changes to the system).
-On a virtual machine, steps may need to be taken to stabilize the underlying hardware ID.
+The license server component in an FL setup must undergo product activation.
+The activation is bound to a series of hardware IDs.
+The hardware IDs must remain constant for the license server to remain activated.
+On a physical machine the hardware IDs can be expected to remain constant (barring significant changes to the system).
+On a virtual machine, steps will need to be taken to ensure the underlying hardware IDs remain consistent.

 Persistent TCP/IP network connectivity (over a customizable TCP port) between the end user application(s) and the license server is needed for lease management.

 Can multiple floating license servers be hosted on the same server?